McIDAS-X User's Guide

 The multi-user configuration is generally better for workstations with multiple users who will be running McIDAS-X, or who prefer to have a Windows System Administrator maintain their software installations.

-If you choose the multi-user Configuration, the McIDAS-X on Win10 installation consists of the four tasks below.
-If you are performing an initial install on the workstation you must complete all four sections, in order.
-If McIDAS-X is already installed and you are simply updating to a new version, then you can complete just the third section (Installing McIDAS-X on Win10).
+If you choose the multi-user Configuration, the McIDAS-X on Windows installation consists of the four tasks below.
+If you are performing an initial install on the workstation, you must complete all four sections, in order.
+If McIDAS-X is already installed and you are simply updating to a new version, you must also complete all four sections, in order.

 If you have questions about the installation, call the McIDAS Help Desk at (608) 262-2455, or send email to McIDAS User Services.